 “The delight of the pavilion critic has ever been to compare the heroes of the present with the worthies of the past, and if the critic be on the mature side of forty he is invariably found a believer in the ‘have beens.’
 Two men, one of the remote past and one of the middle distance, are invariably the medium of comparison with present lights, those two being Wills and Allan.” – The Argus, 28 January 1893.1

 When Frank arrived in England with the first Australian XI in 1878, he fell ill with a recurring complaint that plagued much of his career.
 He nonetheless elected to deliver the first ball of the tour to W. G. Grace at Lord’s against the strongest English side yet assembled.
 Frank’s opener, curving outside leg stump, concussed off the giant’s bat for four.
 Laughter rang out from the members’ pavilion.
 Grace, probably smirking through his beard, attempted the same shot next ball, but misjudged Frank’s “curly” directly into the hands of square leg.
 In a moment, the pillar of England had been felled by a pale, sickly looking colonial.
-Silence fell, Frank threw his cap skyward, and the seeds of international cricket’s greatest rivalry had been sewn.
+Silence fell, Frank threw his cap skyward in celebration, and the seeds of international cricket’s greatest rivalry had been sewn.
 The press of Australia crowed: “[Grace] has freely stated that Allan is the best bowler he ever saw in his life.”2

 Much like the first platypus specimen sent “home” from the colonies to London, Frank was looked upon by the English as an Antipodean anomaly.
 His spin, swerve and break formed an inscrutable anatomy, uprooting the centuries-old phylogeny of English bowling.
 “Allan was the first of the long line of great Australian bowlers,” said his Wisden obituary.
-“He was the first to develop those special qualities that made Australian bowling … the talk of the cricket world.”3 The latter claim is beyond dispute; the former, debateable, given the long list of pre-Test bowlers in Australia.
+“He was the first to develop those special qualities that made Australian bowling … the talk of the cricket world.”3 The latter claim is beyond dispute; the former, debateable, given the long list of reputable pre-Test bowlers in Australia.
 A list headed by Frank’s mentor, Tom Wills.

 Wills’ story is the story of Australian sport, played out in an Australia yet-to-be.
 Born of convict blood, he grew up as a free spirit of the bush among the Djabwurrung clans of Western Victoria.
 He became Australia’s first cricketing god and the catalyst of its indigenous code of football.
 In 1861, his father Horatio – pastoralist, politician and the harbinger of Lawson’s republic – led Tom and a band of Victorians on a mission to tame the dark heart of Queensland.
 It resulted in the bloodiest massacre of settlers by Aborigines in Australian history.
 By the side of his father’s grave, Tom swore vengeance.
 Five years later, he led a team of Aboriginal cricketers onto the MCG.
 It was in his role as their captain-coach that Tom first met Frank, then raw from the bush, at the nets on Emerald Hill, where the colt had been “discovered” by, and thereon forever identified with, the South Melbourne Cricket Club.
 Tom’s appraisal of Frank’s high, long-limbed left-handers is characteristically evocative: “… like a big spider, all legs and wings.”4 He nurtured the budding natural in the lead-up to Victoria’s next intercolonial duel with New South Wales.
 When the pair opened the bowling attack on Sydney’s Domain, Frank’s wiry frame rattled with nerves.
 He recalled his captain: “[Tom] gave me some wise and encouraging words of advice that sank deep and greatly encouraged me.
 From that out I was all right, and quite revelled in my work.”5 The colony revelled in Frank.
 News of his match-winning performance spread via telegraph with the declaration: a new Wills has been unearthed.